mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/web-display-file.md

 ---
 title: WebDisplayFile class
+description: Provides a program with an interface to the user interactions, supporting read and write operation to the user&#39;s screen.

 ---

 Provides a program with an interface to the user interactions, supporting read and write operation to the user's screen.